Postsecondary Access to Transition After

 of performance.
 We are confident that,

-with our support and help, students can master challenging academic material
+with our support and help, students can master challenging academic material and

-achieve this shared educational purpose.
+shared educational purpose.

 all individuals can learn, and learning